Bound by Corruption by BelovedStranger

 Her ardor had surged unexpectedly, surprising him.
 Only to amuse him to realize that she was using him for sex.
 If she craved distraction from some inner turmoil, who was he to deny a damsel in distress?

-That rejection had seared him, until her desire washed over him like a soothing balm.
+When Kagome had chosen Onigumo over him, her rejection had seared through Sesshomaru, until her desire had washed over him like a soothing balm.
 For one, hellish week, he’d watched her with him, consuming Sesshomaru with an emotion he refused to put a name to as he vowed vengeance on the hapless worm.
-To make Onigumo pay.
+To make Onigumo curse the day he’d first drawn breath.

-To make her suffer the consequences of rejecting him.
+To make Kagome suffer the consequences of rejecting him.

 She wanted him.
 Not Onigumo.